 Mitch Evans joined Jaguar Racing Formula E team in 2016

-Since 2016-2017 Evans is the driver of the newly-formed Formula E team – Jaguar Racing.
+Since 2016, Evans is the driver of the newly-formed Formula E team – Jaguar Racing.
 A technical issue brought Evans’ Formula E debut in Hong Kong to a premature end, but later in the season the results improved.
-He scored points in four occasions, finishing best in the fourth place z Mexico City, endind a season 14th in the points.
+He scored points in four occasions, finishing best in the fourth place in Mexico City and ending the 2016-2017 season 14th in the points.